-The Authority accepts SKM's conclusion that the proposed expenditure is prudent.
-The Authority also notes SKM's recommendation that a conclusion on efficiency cannot be considered for application to the Warrill Valley WSS.
+The Authority accepted SKM's conclusion that the proposed expenditure is prudent.
+The Authority also noted SKM's recommendation that a conclusion on efficiency could not be considered for application to the Warrill Valley WSS.

-However, given the similar nature of the assets, and the fact that SKM's estimate for the Central Lockyer stations was higher than Seqwater's, the Authority considers that there is sufficient basis to conclude that the proposed expenditure on gauging stations in the Warrill Valley WSS is also efficient.
+However, given the similar nature of the assets, and the fact that SKM's estimate for the Central Lockyer Valley stations was higher than Sequater's, the Authority considered that there was sufficient basis to conclude that the proposed expenditure on gauging stations in the Warrill Valley WSS is also efficient.